by Chimamanda Adichie, a real gem!

 As you may know, on TED you can choose to listed to the speeches in many languages and also choose the subtitles.
 There is also the possibility to read the transcripts of the stories.

-I’ve also prepared you a drag & drop exercise with the writer’s sentences and which you
+I’ve also prepared you a drag & drop exercise with the writer’s sentences and which you can correct online.

 And here you can see some vocabulary translated into German and Italian